Wiktor Szostalo: Public commissions

-Other notable pieces include the "Millennium Memorial" commissioned by the city business council of Kołobrzeg, Poland, "At Long Last I got to Like Myself the Way I Am", commissioned by the Novol Corporation, Poznań, PL, and "Team Spirit", selected by the NCAA for their headquarters in Indianapolis, IN.
+Other notable pieces include the "Millennium Memorial" commissioned by the city business council of Kołobrzeg, Poland, "At Long Last I got to Like Myself the Way I Am", commissioned by the Novol Corporation, Poznań, Poland, and "Team Spirit", selected by the NCAA for their headquarters in Indianapolis, Indiana.

-Other work
+The Tree Hugger Project

-The Tree Hugger Project, begun in 2005, is an ongoing work of environmental art conceived along with the artist Agnieszka Gradzik.
+Szostalo's Tree Hugger Project, begun in 2005, is an ongoing work of environmental art conceived along with the artist Agnieszka Gradzik.
 With the help of participants on site, who gather branches, twigs, vines and flowers, the artists fashion together these natural materials into groups of figures literally "hugging" trees.
 The artist's stated intention is to "...remind us that we humans are still very much a part of our natural surroundings".

 Installations of the project are sponsored by local environmental or arts related organizations and have occurred in cities across Europe, in England, and in the United States.

-The most recent installation was sponsored by Klub Gaja in Wilkowice, Poland to celebrate International Tree Day and included an installation in Park Ujazdowski at Poland's Center for Contemporary Art.
+An installation was sponsored by Klub Gaja in Wilkowice, Poland to celebrate International Tree Day 2006 and included an installation in Park Ujazdowski at Poland's Center for Contemporary Art.